BenjaminBini/barmaid/README.md

 # Barmaid

 A small Mac GUI app to create a static webserver on your machine.
-Select a directory, choose a port and you're done.
+Select a directory, choose a port and you're done: go to http://localhost:XXXX where XXXX is the port you chose.

 ## Download